 Sneezing is a sudden expulsion of air from the lungs through the mouth.
 It is a natural response to some irritation in the nasal passage.
 Usually sneezing is normal, but it can also come as part of a respiratory affection.

 An interesting fact is that sneezing does not actually come with sound effects from the vocal cords.
 Babies do not use sound effects to embellish sneezing as most grown ups do.
-Watch this video for how babies sneeze.
+Watch how babies sneeze.
 Born hearing challenged people, too, do not add vocalization to sneezing.

 In the western custom people often say ‘Bless you’ when someone sneezes.
 Normally it is the force of habit, and they may not mean to ‘bless you’ every time they utter it.
 But when the sneeze sounds like the bark of a dog or trumpeting of an elephant, I wouldn’t be surprised if they meant the opposite!
 Generally speaking, it is disgusting to hear someone sneezing in a most uncomely manner.
 It is bad manners and gives a poor impression of you.